LLozadaB/Capstone/brainstorming.md

 ## Social App "Apopsis"?
 (Discord Clone): ##

-Mobile: This app will probably not be as uniquely mobile as websites, although being able to talk to friends anywhere you go would be a big selling point.
+Mobile: This app will probably not be as uniquely mobile as websites, although being able to talk to friends anywhere you go is a big selling point.
 Aside from that, my technological knowledge limits the app to a mobile version of a website.

 Story: This is an app that allows socialization with other people, and lets you create